Biden is staying in the race despite support 'slippage': Campaign chair

 “We have a lot of work to do to reassure the American people that yes he’s old, but he can win," she told MSNBC's “Morning Joe” show.
 But she said voters concerned about Biden's fitness to lead aren't switching to vote for Trump.
 “They have questions, but they are staying with Joe Biden," she said.

-At the same time, the Democratic National Committee ’s rulemaking arm expected to meet Friday, pressing ahead with plans for a virtual roll call before Aug.
+At the same time, the Democratic National Committee ’s rulemaking arm opened its meeting Friday, pressing ahead with plans for a virtual roll call before Aug.
 7 to nominate the presidential pick, ahead of the party’s convention later in the month in Chicago.

 “President Biden deserves the respect to have important family conversations with members of the caucus and colleagues in the House and Senate and Democratic leadership and not be battling leaks and press statements,” Sen. Chris Coons of Delaware, Biden’s closest friend in Congress and his campaign co-chair, told The Associated Press.